 Robert C. Hampshire is an associate professor of public policy at the Ford School, a research associate professor in both the U-M Transportation Research Institute's (UMTRI) Human Factors group and Michigan Institute for Data Science (MIDAS), and an affiliated faculty member in the Department of Industrial and Operations Engineering (IOE).
-He develops and applies operations research, data science and systems engineering methodologies to public and private service industries.
-His research focuses on the management and policy analysis of emerging innovative mobility services such as smart parking, connected vehicles, autonomous vehicles, ride-hailing, bike sharing, and car sharing.
-He has worked extensively with both public and private sectors partners worldwide.
+He develops and applies operations research, data science, and systems approaches to public and private service industries.
+His research focuses on the management and policy analysis of emerging networked industries and innovative mobility services such as smart parking, connected vehicles, autonomous vehicles, ride-hailing, bike sharing, and car sharing.
+He has worked extensively with both public and private sector partners worldwide.
 He is a queueing theorist that uses statistics, stochastic modeling, simulation and dynamic optimization.
 Hampshire received a PhD in operations research and financial engineering from Princeton University.